xtommas/events-challenge/README.md

 docker compose up --build
 ```

-Finally, you can make request to `localhost:8080` using an HTTP client or access `http://localhost:8080/swagger-ui/index.html` for the Swagger UI documentation
+Finally, you can make requests to `localhost:8080` using an HTTP client or access `http://localhost:8080/swagger-ui/index.html` for the Swagger UI documentation

 ## Notes and considerations